AlexEguiluz/hoffman-yes/readme.md

-Inspired by Armin Hoffman's book "Graphic design manual", I'm here trying to learn a bit of P5js.
+Inspired by Armin Hoffman's book "Graphic design manual", I'm here trying to learn a bit of JavaScript with the P5js library and The coding train https://www.youtube.com/user/shiffman.

-Each time you reload the page, the pattern changes.
+Each time we reload the page, the Hoffman's pattern changes.
-When the mouse hovers over it the background color changes as well.
+When the mouse hovers over our background, the color changes.

 https://p5js.org/
 p5.js is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, and anyone else! p5.js is free and open-source because we believe software, and the tools to learn it, should be accessible to everyone...